Prompt

 The prompt is generated using the following format sequences:

-The default prompt looks something like this: mysql user@localhost:db_name>.
+The default prompt looks something like this in use: mysql user@localhost:db_name>.

 The default format string is \t \u@\h:\d>.